EdwinMbuthia/Phase-3-Project/README.md

 I will then use the scaled data to fit the model and i will also display the confusion matrix.
 ![alt text](image-1.png)

+#### Compare the Baseline & Fitted Model Scores

+I will now use the test data to calculate the accuracy, recall, precision and f1scores of the fitted model.

+Accuracy
+Baseline: 0.151 Fitted Model: 0.850
+Recall
+Baseline: 1.000 Fitted Model: 0.178
+Precision
+Baseline: 0.151 Fitted Model: 0.514
+F1 Score
+Baseline: 0.263 Fitted Model: 0.265

+cv: 0.860836477854839

+### Outcome Analysis

+1. **Accuracy**
+   - **Baseline: 0.151 (15.1%)**
+     The baseline model has an accuracy of 15.1%, which suggests it is only slightly better than random guessing.
+This low accuracy indicates that the baseline model is not effective at predicting the correct outcomes.
+   - **Fitted Model: 0.850 (85%)**
+     The fitted model, with an accuracy of 85%, is significantly better, correctly predicting 85% of the instances.
+This substantial improvement indicates that the fitted model is far more effective at making accurate predictions compared to the baseline.

+2. **Recall**
+   - **Baseline: 1.000 (100%)**
+     The recall for the baseline model is 100%, meaning it correctly identifies all positive instances in the dataset.
+However, this might also indicate that the baseline model predicts "positive" for almost every instance, which could lead to other metrics being low.
+   - **Fitted Model: 0.178 (17.8%)**
+     The fitted model's recall is much lower at 17.8%, suggesting it is missing many true positive instances.
+This indicates that while the fitted model is accurate overall, it may not be good at capturing all actual positive cases.
+This could be due to a conservative approach where the model favors precision or is tuned to minimize false positives.

+3. **Precision**
+   - **Baseline: 0.151 (15.1%)**
+     The baseline model's precision is 15.1%, indicating that only a small fraction of the predicted positives are actually true positives.
+This is consistent with a model that classifies most instances as positive to achieve high recall.
+   - **Fitted Model: 0.514 (51.4%)**
+     The fitted model has a much higher precision of 51.4%, meaning that more than half of the positive predictions made by the model are correct.
+This shows that while the fitted model is more selective in predicting positives, it does so more accurately than the baseline model.

+4. **F1 Score**
+   - **Baseline: 0.263 (26.3%)**
+     The baseline model has an F1 score of 26.3%, which is low and reflects the imbalance between its high recall and low precision.
+   - **Fitted Model: 0.265 (26.5%)**
+     The F1 score for the fitted model is only slightly higher at 26.5%.
+This suggests that while the fitted model balances precision and recall better than the baseline, it still struggles with maintaining high performance across both metrics.
+This could indicate class imbalance or that the model's decision threshold might need adjustment.

+5. **Cross-Validation (CV) Score: 0.86 (86%)**
+   - The CV score of 0.86 shows that the model's expected accuracy on unseen data is 86%, which aligns well with the fitted model's accuracy score (0.85).
+This indicates the model generalizes well and suggests that overfitting is not a major concern.

+### Key Insights

+- **Accuracy Improvement**: The fitted model has a significantly higher accuracy than the baseline, indicating it is much better at predicting the correct outcomes overall.
+- **Trade-off Between Recall and Precision**: The baseline model has a perfect recall but poor precision, meaning it identifies all actual positives but at the cost of many false positives.
+The fitted model, however, has much better precision but lower recall, suggesting it is more conservative and focuses on reducing false positives.
+- **F1 Score Analysis**: The F1 score for both models is relatively low, which suggests there is still room for improvement in balancing precision and recall.
+The slight improvement over the baseline indicates the fitted model's predictions are slightly more balanced but still not optimal.
+- **Generalization Performance**: The high CV score (0.86) suggests that, despite some weaknesses in recall, the model is likely to perform well on new data.

+### Suggestions for Improvement of the model
+- **Handle Class Imbalance**: If there is an imbalance in the dataset (e.g., more negatives than positives), consider using techniques like oversampling, undersampling, or using algorithms that handle class imbalance better.